 Teddy Fitzmaurice, President of Teddy’s T, designs, paints, and sells his t-shirts promoting human rights and disability advocacy.
 Teddy, a person with Down syndrome, is striving for independence and a life with value and purpose.
 Your purchase of any item from Teddy helps him be the independent person he tries to be.
 His microenterprise demonstrates how inclusion drives success.

 Teddy has transitioned out of 26 years of public school education, is a 2003 high school graduate, and likes to take cooking classes at Schoolcraft College.
 He began his business in April of 2006.
-His business didn’t make any profit in 2007, 2008, or 2009 – but it didn’t lose anything either.
-Teddy has taken his tshirts and/ or buttons to Indianapolis, Chicago, Grand Rapids, Springfield, Mackinaw, Columbus, Washington DC, San Juan, New York City, and lots more places we wouldn’t have gone to otherwise.
+Teddy has taken his tshirts and/ or buttons to Indianapolis, Chicago, Grand Rapids, Springfield, Denver, Orlando, Mackinaw, Columbus, Washington DC, San Juan, New York City, and lots more places we wouldn’t have gone to otherwise.

 Teddy spent the summer of 2010 learning to silkscreen.
 It’s a process.
 Some shirts come out as expected – and some come with some surprises – a little extra ink blob here and there.
 Please continue to support him while he learns!